gseg-ethz/F2S3_pc_deformation_monitoring/docs/installation_ubuntu2004.md

 f2s3 -h
 ```

-> Note: We have observed issues with  `libstdc++`.
-We were able to solve the problem with a conda installation:
+> Note: We have observed issues with  `libstdc++` under anaconda installs.
+We were able to solve the problem with a
+> conda installation:
+>
 > `conda install -c conda-forge libstdcxx-ng`